-Politics are more principled and peaceful when all the rules help us find fair shares and central majorities.
+Politics are more principled and peaceful when all our rules help us find fair shares and central majorities.
 This might reduce political fears within our community; which helps us to be more receptive, creative and free.

 So better tally rules can help us build better decisions, plus better relationships.
 Both can please most people.
 Fair rules won't please some who get money or self-esteem from war-like politics.
-But countries with fair rules tend to rank higher in social trust and happiness.1 Decision tools help shape communities.
+But countries with fair rules tend to rank high in social trust and happiness1.